-This was such a revelation for me and explained my life long battle with depression, disorderd eating, anxiety, amenorrhea (lack of menstruation), and massive inner turmoil.
+This was such a revelation for me and explained my lifelong battle with depression, disordered eating, anxiety, amenorrhea (lack of menstruation), and massive inner turmoil.

 Whenever I see perfectionism, I know there is underlying inflammation.
 And this makes sense because histamine plays a major role in the body’s inflammatory response mechanisms that are directly connected to methylation cycles.

 So how do you figure out the underlying cause of your OCD/Perfectionism?

 - Get properly tested.
 Perfectionism and OCD are directly connected to undermethylation, a biotype determined by a high whole blood histamine level or SAM/SAH profile, and although they can be connected, undermethylation is not the same as mast cell degranulation/histamine intolerance because we have different systems for controlling histamine.
 I break all of this down for you here.
 Note: Overmethylators struggle with Obsessive-Compulsive Personality Disorder (OCPD), which is not the same as OCD.